peacemakr-io/peacemakr-java-sdk/README.md

 This SDK provides simple, backward compatible, and secure Application Layer Cryptography with built in Key Lifecycle Management.

-## Quick Start, Integrate this SDK:
+## Quick Start, Integrate this SDK

 - Navigate to the latest release.
 - Download the `jar`'s from the release tab.